yujie-tao/personal-website/_pages/about.md

 <!-- ## Research -->
-Currently, I a research assistant in [Prof. Pedro Lopes](http://plopes.org)'s Human Computer Integration Lab at UChicago.
+Currently, I am a research assistant in [Prof. Pedro Lopes](http://plopes.org)'s Human Computer Integration Lab at UChicago.
 I was also fortunate to be advised by Prof. Henry Fuchs from UNC Graphics and Virtual Reality Group and Dr. Nataliya Kos'myna from MIT Media Lab.

 <!--  I also worked with Dr. Nataliya Kos'myna from MIT Media Lab.
 During my undergraduate study, I was a research assistant at UNC Graphics and Virtual Reality Group, advised by Prof. [Henry Fuchs](http://henryfuchs.web.unc.edu).  -->